matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 The code for this step is in the seventh section of the IPython notebook "P2.ipynb".

 Function overlay() takes the lists of pixels that fit the left-side and right-side curvature lines, plots them back on the undistorted images and prints the curvatures and vehicle bias.
-Here is an example of my results on a test image:
+Here is an example of my results on a test image.
+Although I can't get the curvature information to display on the correct image.
 <img src="./output_images/overlay_00.jpg" width=40% height=40%>
 <img src="./output_images/overlay_01.jpg" width=40% height=40%>